Effective: Fall 2016

 and Calculus II

-Students are required to complete a total of three (3) Program Electives from DPR/IMM/NET.
-Recommended DPR/IMM/NET courses to choose from the following options:
+Students are required to complete a total of three (3) Program Electives from CS/IMM/NET.
+Recommended CS/IMM/NET courses to choose from the following options:

 The Computer Science faculty suggest seeing an advisor when selecting elective courses to ensure alignment with career goals.